oblivioncth/FIL/README.md

 ### Other Features
  - If for whatever reason you want to only deploy or update CLIFp there is an option for doing so in the Tools menu
  - You can select whether or not you want to include "Explicit" games in each import session using the relevant check-able option in the Tools menu
+ - The playlist import feature is "smart" in the sense that it won't include games that you aren't importing.
+So if you only want to import the Flash platform for example and a couple playlists, you wont have to worry about useless entries in the playlist that point to games from other platforms

 ## Limitations

  - Although general compatibility is quite high, compatibility with every single title cannot be assured.
 Issues with a title or group of titles will be fixed as they are discovered